 Only full-time students may reside in campus housing.
 Any student who drops below full-time status must receive written permission from his or her area coordinator to remain in the residence halls.

 Alcohol Free Residence Halls

-Austin Hall, Boathouse, Howard Johnson, McKay Hall, Smiley Hall, Frank and Carol Morsani Hall, and Vaughn Center (floors 3-8) are alcohol-free residence halls.
+Austin Hall, Boathouse, Brevard Hall, Howard Johnson, McKay Hall, Morsani Hall, Smiley Hall and Vaughn Center (floors 3-8) are alcohol-free residence halls.
 No resident or guest, regardless of age, is permitted to consume or possess any alcohol or alcohol containers in these residence halls.
 This includes individual rooms and public areas.
 The commitment of all residents to maintain an alcohol-free environment forms the basis of a respectful and safe community.